Probing decoupled Throats of AdS$_{D}$ Black Holes in $D=6,7$: AdS black holes in

 confirming the existence of $S\sim T^3$ scaling in this limit for generic values of $q^{(4)}$.
-The special value of $q^{(4)}$ making the temperature vanishing should be further checked.
-In this paper, we will not go to this fine tuning values.
+The special value of $q^{(4)}$ making the temperature vanishing is determined as

+In this paper, we will not go to this fine tuning values as we are interested in the general near-EVH decoupling limits.
 The relations \eqref{eq:AdS7STnearEVHT5} are valid even without imposing the BPS condition, thus generalizing the EVH-BPS limit of AdS$_7$ proposed in \cite{Goldstein:2019gpz}.
-If supersymmetry condition is imposed, the horizon size $x_+ =x_0$ where
+If the supersymmetry condition is imposed, the horizon size satisfies $x_+ =x_0$, where